When should I call 911?

 - Your medical insurance card, a pen and paper to record important details of your conversation with the operator.

 - Your home phone number, work phone number and work fax number.
-If dialing internationally, ask the operator to call you lack on the number from which you are dialing.
+If dialing internationally, ask the operator to call you back on the number from which you are dialing.

 - The name, phone and fax number of the hospital you plan to visit.